 Shutter and ShutterFest do something really well: They stand out from the crowd.
 They are different.
 They are in your face.
 They make you stand up and take notice.
 The question you should be asking is: How do I apply some of these guiding principles to my own business?

 What’s your long game?
 It’s an important question, but one too few photographers ask themselves when starting a business.
 Over the seven years my wife Eileen and I have coached photographers to make their studios more profitable and manageable, we’ve noticed an alarming trend: Most photographers don’t have a plan.

-Best Travel Image Inspiration can come when you least expect it.
+Best Children Image Inspiration can come when you least expect it.
 As photographers, we are visual artists.
 We express ourselves through our camera and the images we create.
 Inspirations represents a sampling of our industry and the vision of professional photographers from around the world.
 Congratulations to all our featured…